v1nsai/the_interpreter_bot/README.md

 In order to get this working you'll need to point the GOOGLE_APPLICATION_CREDENTIALS environment variable and bot_token local variable to the files containing the keys.
-The bot_token file is just a text file containing The Interpreter's API key, and more instructions for setting up the Google Translate API key [can be found here.](https://cloud.google.com/translate/)
+The bot_token file is just a text file containing The Interpreter's API key, and more instructions for setting up the Google Translate API key [can be found here.](https://cloud.google.com/translate/) The Python library can be installed with

+`pip install --upgrade google-cloud-translate`